manifoldmarkets/manifold/docs/docs/api.md

 For numeric markets:

 - `outcome`: Required.
 One of `CANCEL`, or a `number` indicating the selected numeric bucket ID.
-- `value`: The value that the market may resolves to.
+- `value`: The value that the market resolves to.
 - `probabilityInt`: Required if `value` is present.
 Should be equal to
   - If log scale: `log10(value - min + 1) / log10(max - min + 1)`
   - Otherwise: `(value - min) / (max - min)`